mattyoung101/slingshot/README.md

 - Completion (powered by ANTLR)
   - Slingshot is aware of both line and block comments, and does not suggest completions when you are inside a comment
+  - Completion items for "variables" (logic, wire, etc) and ports in the current module

 ## Building and running
 **Toolchain**